TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Radio/README.md

 #### Security By Obscurity
-While extending the reach through more radio power sounds great at first (*"the more the better"*), it extends the area in which you can interfere with others.
+While extending the reach through more radio power sounds great at first (*"the more the better"*), it not only extends the area in which you can *interfere* with others.
+It also extends the area in which others can *listen in* and *spy* on your transmissions.

+A low ERP and a low maximum radio distance does not only *limit interference with others*.
+It also *shields you from others* and often is much more effective than *encrypting* data transmissions.

 For most use cases, a high radio power is not needed and even counter-productive: your *garage door opener* in *Germany* typically does not need to be received in *Argentina*.
 Especially with *DIY* projects, a tiny *ERP* may be all you need to gap the few meters or 100m you need for your project.

-> [!TIP]
-> *Security by Obscurity* is another important principle to keep in mind: a low ERP and a low maximum radio distance does not only *limit interference with others*.
-It also *shields you from others*.
-Rather than *encrypting* and *protecting* your data, a low *ERP* often much more effectively prevents others from listening in.

 ## Free Voice Radio Frequencies